Khud0/break-continue-visual-demo/README.md

 # "break;" and "continue;" statements in C#

+// Files;

+1. Downoad "Standalone .exe" folder if you just want to use the program demonstration;
+2. Download "Source" folder if you want to see the source code (VS C#);

 // Program description;

 The program shows how would "break;" or "continue;" statements change the "for" loop.